-Finally, if the asymmetries are significant enough, the mechanism exhibits a more extreme form of ordering which we refer to as the use of tiers.
-More specifically, the agents are partitioned into tiers.
+The most general ordering of an optimal mechanism involves what we refer to as tiers.
+Specifically, the agents are partitioned into tiers.
 The principal starts with the highest tier, asking agents in some random order for evidence.
 In each case, he compares the agent's virtual value to the tier 1 threshold, stopping and giving the good to the agent if her virtual value is above the threshold, continuing otherwise.
 If all the tier 1 agents have virtual values below the tier 1 threshold, the principal will learn all of their values.
-At this point, he then lowers the threshold.
-If any of the agents have virtual values above this lower threshold, he gives the good to the one with the highest virtual value.
-If not, he continues to the tier 2 agents now using this lower threshold for the tier 2 threshold.
-In the most extreme case, each agent is in her own tier and the order in which agents are asked for evidence is deterministic.
+At this point, he lowers the threshold.
+If any of the agents have virtual value.
+If not, he continues to the tier 2 agents now using this lower threshold for the tier 2 threshold and continues in this fashion to lower tiers as needed.
+If none of the agents has a virtual value above the lowest threshold, he asks all for evidence and gives the good to the agent with the highest virtual value.
+This structure has the uniform randomization with all agents in the same tier as the most symmetric case and the mechanism with each agent in her own tier and a deterministic order in which agents are asked for evidence as the most asymmetric.

-Intuitively, the use of tiers is valuable to the principal if the agents are extremely asymmetric.
+Tiers are useful to the principal if the agents are relatively asymmetric.
 Suppose, for example, that the agents all have the same distribution of values and all but one have the same costs, with the remaining agent having a much higher cost than the others.
-Suppose the principal uses a mechanism with only one tier, with threshold v^ .
-Then even if the agent with the very high costs is last, we may need to make the threshold v^ very low and/or make her λ_i very high to give her an incentive to get evidence.
+Suppose the principal uses a mechanism with only one tier and threshold $v^$ .
+Even if the agent with the high costs is last, we must make the threshold $v^$ very low and/or make her $\lambda_i$ very high to give her an incentive to get evidence.
 Either is very costly in terms of the other agents.
-If we make v^ very low, then we are more likely to stop before getting to this agent and give the good to a relatively low type of another agent.
-If we make λ_i very large, then if none of the agents have virtual values above the threshold, the high-cost agent has such a large advantage that she is likely to get the good even when there is an agent with a significantly higher value.
-With the use of tiers, the principal can keep the threshold for the first N-1 agents at v^ and only bring it down if none of these agents has a high enough value.
-This way, the principal gets the value of the lower threshold in incentivizing the high-cost agent but loses less on the first N-1 agents than he would with a single threshold.
+A low $v^$ makes it likely we stop before getting to this agent, giving the good to a low type of another agent.
+With $\lambda_i$ very large, if none of the agents have virtual values above the threshold, the high-cost agent is likely to get the good even when there is an agent with a significantly higher value.
+With tiers, the principal can keep the threshold for the first N - 1 agents at $v^$ and only bring it down if none of these agents has a high enough value.
+This way, the principal gets the value of the lower threshold in incentivizing the high-cost agent but loses less on the first N - 1 agents than he would with a single threshold.

-In principle, an optimal mechanism could also differ from the description above in one more way.
+In principle, an optimal mechanism could differ from the description above in one more way.
 Specifically, it could be that the randomization over the next agent to ask for evidence depends nontrivially on the result of evidence received from previous agents.
 We call such a mechanism a generalized tiered threshold mechanism, or a generalized mechanism for short.
 We use the term tiered threshold mechanism or, more briefly, a simple mechanism for the class of mechanisms described above where the random order is not conditional in this way.
 We show that if a generalized mechanism is optimal, then there is a simple mechanism which is incentive compatible and yields the principal and every type of every agent the same expected payoff.
 In this sense, there is no loss in restricting attention to simple mechanisms.